 This is a favorite for both Byrdie Senior Editor Lindsey Metrus and Dr. Rabach.
-Along with the youth-boosting properties of retinol, you also get a healthy dose of ferulic acid, a potent antioxidants known for its ability to protect against pollution.
-There’s also caffeine to help boost circulation and minimize, and a proprietary blend of collagen, ellagic acid, and gallic acid to further help with photoaging.
+Along with the boosting properties of retinol, you also get a healthy dose of ferulic acid, a potent antioxidant known for its ability to protect against pollution.
+There’s also caffeine in the formula that can help boost circulation, as well as a proprietary blend of collagen, ellagic acid, and gallic acid.

 Reach for this to knock out all of your eye area concerns.
 “RoC is a well-known producer of a variety of retinol creams, and this one also contains a mineral complex that has other benefits to improve the appearance of skin,” says Dr. Fenton.
 (Namely, reducing dark circles and puffiness.
 Yes, please.)
-Both he and Dr. Rabach also laud it for being gentle and hypoallergenic.
+Both he and Dr. Rabach also laud it for being gentle.

-Microencapsulated retinol works to fight fine lines and wrinkles, but it’s the other ingredients in this formula that it makes it an A.M. go-to.
-Namely, three kinds of hyaluronic acid that both hydrate and plump fine lines, plus finely milled pearl extract that delivers a subtle luminosity.
-Those two combined help create the perfect base over which to apply foundation and concealer, ensuring you look bright-eyed and wide awake.
+Microencapsulated retinol in this formula helps to fight fine lines and wrinkles, but it’s the other ingredients that make it an A.M. go-to.
+Namely, three kinds of hyaluronic acid that both hydrate and plump fine lines (and also make this blend extra soothing, notes Dr. King), plus finely milled pearl extract that delivers a subtle luminosity.
+That two combined help create the ideal base over which to apply foundation and concealer, helping you appearar bright-eyed and wide awake.
 Like we said, just make sure you’re wearing sunscreen anytime you use any kind of retinoid during the day.